BSc Radiography - Radiotherapy and Oncology

 Varied - with different methods designed to assess different elements.

-An interview will form part of the selection day.
-Structured interviews will focus on particular skills, or on how you approach specific problems to assess your suitability for the course.
+An interview will form the main part of the selection day.
+Structured interviews will focus on particular skills, or on how you approach specific problems and will assess your suitability for the course.
+We will look for your competencies with NHS core values and also check that this career path is the right one for you.

 Qualifications and Residency Checks